amplitude/amplitude-docs/content/collections/data/en/configure-schema.md

 landing: false
 exclude_from_sitemap: false
 updated_by: 5817a4fa-a771-417a-aa94-a0b1e7f55eae
-updated_at: 1720539325
+updated_at: 1720552894
 ---
 Sometimes, Amplitude might receive data from your app that it doesn't know what to do with.
-This is usually the result of a **Schema violation,** and it means the data Amplitude has just received is not accounted for in your Schema.
-If you see a Schema violation, you have probably neglected to plan for that particular data type or value when you first set up your Schema.
+This is usually the result of a **schema violation,** and it means the data Amplitude has just received isn't accounted for in your schema.
+If you see a schema violation, you've probably neglected to plan for that particular data type or value when you first set up your schema.

-You can tell Amplitude how to handle these situations by configuring your Schema settings.
-Currently, you can configure for three different types of Schema violations.
-Find your Schema settings by clicking into Amplitude Data and navigating to *Settings* > *Schema Settings.*
+You can tell Amplitude how to handle these situations by configuring your schema settings.
+You can configure for three different types of schema violations.
+Find your schema settings by clicking into Amplitude Data and navigating to *Settings* > *Schema Settings.*

 ### Feature availability